 Taking the time to sit down (with your significant other if you have one) and prioritize your goals from top to bottom, will improve your financial wellness.
 Let’s say you want to provide for your children’s entire education costs.
 Establishing tax-advantaged accounts such as a 529 and front-loading contributions (529’s allow 5x the normal annual gift tax exclusion amount to be contributed) can be advantageous if that ranks high on your priorities.

-Or, if you want to retire early and travel the world, stocking away as much as you possibly can in a brokerage account might be near the top of your list (for access to funds outside of retirement accounts which have a penalty for early withdrawal).
+Or, if you want to retire early and travel the world, stocking away as much as you possibly can in a brokerage account might be near the top of your list (for access to funds outside of retirement accounts that have a penalty for early withdrawal).
 The key takeaway when it comes to prioritizing goals is to include the people in which they impact in conversations (usually spouse and/or family), and communicate openly and honestly.
 After all, money is just a tool we use to achieve meaning, purpose, fulfillment, and/or joy in our lives.
 It should be used for the things that we value most in order to lead a life full of happiness.
-After all, money is just a tool we use to achieve meaning, purpose, fulfillment, and/or joy in our lives.
-It should be used for the things that we value most in order to lead a life full of happiness.
-Click To Tweet

 The Bottom Line